rishavsingh98/Data-Structure-Algorithms/README.md

 # Data-Structure-Algorithms
-It is planned to contain all the basic starter codes of Data Structures and algorithms coded from Scratch.
+It is planned to contain all the basic starter codes of Data Structures and algorithms coded in C++ from Scratch.